ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 **Rust vs. Other Systems Programming Languages**

-Rust was build by Mozilla to be a the next step in the evolution of C or C++, two other systems programming languages.
+Rust was built by Mozilla to be a the next step in the evolution of C or C++, two other systems programming languages.
 Rust gives you the low level control, while still providing features and conveniences that make it feel like a high-level languages.
 It gives you the technical power without allowing it to degrade from the developer experience.

 Unlike something like Ruby, which disregards performance for developer experience, Rust provides as many *zero-cost abstractions* as possible; abstractions that are as performant as the equivalent hand-written code.
 Let's look at iterators for example: